 What does constitute sexual harassment in the workplace?
 The answer is not made entirely clear to many employees, resulting in uncounted amounts of workers not knowing that they have had their rights violated by the inappropriate actions of others.
 As it is defined in California Fair Employment and Housing Act (FEHA) statutes, sexual harassment in the workplace is any sort of conduct that creates “a hostile environment” based on a person’s sex, gender identity, or gender expression.
 The hostile environment may also be so pervasive or severe that it can potentially negatively impact employment opportunity or wage rates.
-In many cases, the employee must also contact a work superior about the harassment and attempt to have it stopped through workplace channels first; only after those efforts fail might the incident or incidents be considered sexual harassment.

 Examples of what could be interpreted as sexual harassment:

 - An employer tells an employee to commit a sexual act in order to get a raise or promotion.

 - A colleague continually asks another colleague out for a date despite clear instructions not to ask any further.